History Masterclass - Are there lessons to be learned from history?

-Last week I was excited to find an email in my inbox from Dr Sam Willis letting me know about a new initiative he, and fellow historian and broadcaster Suzannah Lipscomb, had begun called The History Masterclass.
-So, this Wednesday I headed down to London and to the Army and Navy Club in Pall Mall to join in on the 'Lessons of History' masterclass led by History Hit's Dan Snow.
+Last year I had to great fortune to be invited by Dr Sam Willis to experience a new initiative that he and fellow historian and broadcaster Suzannah Lipscomb, had begun called The History Masterclass.
+I headed down to the Army and Navy Club on Pall Mall, London, to join in on the 'Lessons of History' masterclass led by History Hit's Dan Snow.
 I had no idea what to expect but, knowing that tickets were strictly limited, knew it would be a less formal and more intimate than any history events I had attended before.
 It was not only that but, like all good masterclasses should be, interactive.
 The audience was actively encouraged to chip in and make points, ask questions and add their knowledge throughout the evening.
-So, not only were we treated to the thoughts of three historians but also those of the audience too and, of course, I thoroughly enjoyed putting my ideas and thoughts across.
+So, not only was I treated to the thoughts of three historians but also those of the audience too and, of course, I thoroughly enjoyed putting my ideas and thoughts across.

 So, can we draw lessons from history?
 Can we prevent repeating awful atrocities and conflict by recognising similarities between the build up to a previous event and something happening right now?
 We all want to say "Yes", right?Philippa